pidgezero-one/SMRPG-Contest-Bot/readme.md

 Put these files in your scripts folder of your mIRC installation.
 Read https://help.twitch.tv/customer/portal/articles/1302780-twitch-irc#MIRC if you don't know how to use mIRC with twitch, you will need to make your own secondary bot account to run this.

 Just replace "#pidgezero_one" in my code everywhere with your twitch name and all other instances of "pidgezero_one" with the name of whoever you want to give access to the bot commands to.

+Also includes a basic quote DB function and a script that generates a lenny face meme every 15-20 mins